Related Pages

 More Geometry Lessons

-The following diagrams show the types of triangle based on sides.
-Scroll down the page for more examples and solutions of types of triangles.
+The following diagrams show the types of triangle based on sides and angles.
+Scroll down the page for more examples of the types of triangles.

-A right triangle is a triangle where one of its angles is a right angle (i.e. 90°).
+Exactly one of its interior angles is a right angle (i.e. 90°).
 The other two angles are acute angles.

 Right triangles are used in many branches of mathematics.
 For example, in trigonometry and also in the Pythagorean Theorem.
 The lengths of the sides of a right triangle are related by the Pythagorean Theorem.
 There are also special right triangles where the sides are of certain fixed ratios.